-devising criteria for Board membership, regularly reviewing the need for various skills and experience on the Board (including the necessary and desirable qualifications, experience and competencies of

-Directors and the extent to which these are reflected in the Board) and identifying specific individuals for nomination as Directors;

-- (b) oversight of Board and Company Executive succession plans; and - (c) addressing Board diversity.
+- devising criteria for Board membership, regularly reviewing the need for various skills and experience on the Board (including the necessary and desirable qualifications, experience and competencies of Directors and the extent to which these are reflected in the Board) and identifying specific individuals for nomination as Directors; - (b) oversight of Board and Company Executive succession plans; and - addressing Board diversity. (c)

-That is, matters typically dealt with by a nomination committee are dealt with by the full Board.
+That is, matters typically dealt with by a nomination committee are within the responsibility of the full Board.